Skip to Content

 Re-Fuel at Eataly: The main culinary draw at Park MGM is Eataly, a 40,000-square-foot dining destination with an abundance of Italian-inspired food & drink options.

-For those unfamiliar with the concept, Eataly has the feel of a marketplace with many different restaurants that serve everything from Italian street food to pizza, pasta, coffee, and gelato.
+For those unfamiliar with the concept, Eataly feels like a marketplace, with many restaurants serving everything from Italian street food to pizza, pasta, coffee, and gelato.

 Cafe Milano bar counter at Eataly